Residential Life at Barnard

 Please note that we do not offer any off-campus housing options and students are responsible for getting themselves to and from their classes.

 All residential students stay in the air-conditioned Sulzberger Hall.

 Yes.
 Sulzberger Hall is air-conditioned.

 Morningside Heights is the 5th safest precinct in New York City.
-For further information, please see information from the Office of Public Safety .
+For further information, please see information from Community Safety.

 No. Students can leave campus for excursions, shopping or to explore sights but students will not be allowed to stay overnight away from campus with a friend or family member.
 When leaving campus, students will be required to stay within Manhattan within approved perimeters.

-We do not provide sheets, towels, bedding, etc. for students.
-There are a variety of stores in the area where housing items can be purchased.
-We recommend the Bed, Bath, and Beyond on 65th Street and Broadway.
+There are also a variety of stores in the area where housing items can be purchased.

 Yes.
 Students can go off-campus to explore, dine or shop but they can ONLY do so by utilizing the Buddy system and Sign-Out Log.